rafiqaqil/PTcalc-android-front-end/README.md

 # Android App front-end (Laravel-Backend)
+This app is the made to be used as the front-end on android os for the ease of access for users.
+The system communicates with the laravel backend system being the middle man for users to use this app natively on android smart phones.
 # Physiotheraphy-Calculator-System PTcalc for short.
 PTcalc is a system for physiotherapists to keep track of their patients health score in various forumula integrations.
 The system helps practitioners to apply the formula using a simplified system to enhance efficiency of their workflow.
 PTCalc is developed using the Laravel Framework.